Here's What Frozen's 'Let It Go' Sounds Like in the Broadway Musical

 Though it’s easily Frozen‘s most recognizable song, Levy’s version of it for Broadway has been publicly kept under wraps (save for those who have seen the show).
 Leading up to opening night, Disney instead released previews for four of the musical’s 12 new songs — “Monster,” “What Do You Know About Love?”
 “Dangerous to Dream,” and “True Love” — skipping “Let It Go” until now.

-Want to keep up on the latest from PEOPLE?
+Want to keep up with the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.

 It was well worth the wait.